 The notice of Board meeting is given well in advance to all the Directors of theCompany.
 Meetings of the Board are held in Mumbai Maharashtra.
 The agenda of the Board /Committee meetings is circulated 7 days prior to the date of the meeting.
 The agenda forthe Board and Committee meetings includes detailed notes on the items to be discussed atthe meeting to enable the Directors to take an informed decision.

-The Board met six times during year as per details given in the Report on CorporateGovernance.
+The Board met 9 times during year as per details given in the Report on CorporateGovernance which forms a part of this Annual Report.
 The intervening gap between the twoconsecutive meetings was within the period prescribed under the Companies Act 2013.

 The Audit Committee of the Company reviews the reports to be submitted with the Boardof Directors with respect to auditing and accounting matters.
-It also supervises theCompany's internal control and financial reporting process.
+It also supervises theCompany's internal control and financial reporting process and vigil mechanism.

 Mr. Prasannakumar B. Gawde is the Chairman of Audit Committee of the Company.

 Other details with respect to Audit Committee are given in Corporate Governance Report.

 14. DIRECTORS' RESPONSIBILITY STATEMENT